christropher/concordance/README.md

-# concordance with bonus
+# concordance
 Corcordance programs written in C# and Ruby.
+Bonus for both.

 ## Challenge:
 * Given an arbitrary text document written in English, write a program that will generate a concordance, i.e. an alphabetical list of all word occurrences, labeled with word frequencies.Bonus: label each word with the sentence numbers in which each occurrence appeared.